razvandfilip/exercises/README.md

 Rearrange the array with alternate high and low elements http://www.techiedelight.com/rearrange-the-array-with-alternate-high-and-low-elements/
 Find equilibrium index of an array http://www.techiedelight.com/find-equilibrium-index-array/ Find majority element in an array (Boyer–Moore majority vote algorithm) http://www.techiedelight.com/find-majority-element-in-an-array-boyer-moore-majority-vote-algorithm/
-Move all zeros present in the array to the end http://www.techiedelight.com/move-zeros-present-array-end/ Replace each element of array with product of every other element without using / operator http://www.techiedelight.com/replace-element-array-product-every-element-without-using-division-operator/
+Replace each element of array with product of every other element without using / operator http://www.techiedelight.com/replace-element-array-product-every-element-without-using-division-operator/
 Find Longest Bitonic Subarray in an array http://www.techiedelight.com/find-longest-bitonic-subarray-array/ Find maximum difference between two elements in the array by satisfying given constraints http://www.techiedelight.com/find-maximum-difference-between-two-elements-array/